Suman82944/scala/README.md

 # This is Scala 2!
-Welcome!
+Welcome! my name is suman kumar singh

 This is the home of the [Scala 2](https://www.scala-lang.org) standard library, compiler, and language spec.